majoravery/content-card-tool/README.md

 ### Styling

-The in-app-tool uses [styled-components](https://www.styled-components.com/) to style its own components as well as to style the static exported components.
+The content-card-tool uses [styled-components](https://www.styled-components.com/) to style its own components as well as to style the static exported components.
 We chose `styled-components` after carful considerations of all alternatives.
 The goal of this app is to generate static HTML/CSS that we can generate solely on the client.
 Other styling solutions usually require webpack to generate the styles during the build process.
 With `styled-components` we are able to extract all of the app's CSS on the client.
 Previous concerns with `styled-components` were all related to its runtime performance which don't apply in the case of our generated HTML/CSS since the output of the export are regular CSS classes.
 The runtime-concerns might apply for running the tool itself, but it's a very tiny codebase so we should not see a performance hit there.

 ### Export